Mooloolaba Triathlon

 Also staged in conjunction with the festival is the International Triathlon Union Mooloolaba Triathlon World Cup, the only Australian leg of the ITU Triathlon World Cup Series.
-As the first race of the season, this World Cup event consistently draws thousands of spectators and a talented international field.
-In 2011, the world’s top triathletes raced for a prize pool totalling US$100,000.
+As the first race of the season, the World Cup event consistently draws thousands of spectators and a talented international field.
+In 2011, the world’s top triathletes raced for a prize pool totaling US $100,000.

 In 2013, the swim leg of the race was moved to the Mooloolah River for safety reasons after Tropical Cyclone Sandra created huge swells.